omair-khalid/omair-khalid/README.md

-Hi!
+Hi!<br />

-I am a robotics and computer vision engineer.
+I am a 🤖 and 🖥️ 📷 engineer.<br />

-Looking for remote jobs!
+Looking for remote jobs on the intersection of robotics and computer vision!<br />